gramineproject/gramine/Documentation/cloud-deployment.rst

 This section describes the workflow to create an AKS cluster with confidential compute VMs, graminize a simple application, and deploy the graminized Docker image in an AKS cluster.
+This section will shortly be enhanced to include DCAP attestation support.

 Prerequisites
 ^^^^^^^^^^^^^